• Skip to Content

 Professional Student Employee Program

-Students have the opportunity to apply for paid positions within Kelley School of Business academic departments and offices starting spring semester of their first year.
+While we do not offer graduate assistantships at the time of admission, students have the opportunity to apply for paid positions within Kelley School of Business academic departments and offices starting in the spring semester of their first year.
 Work may include grading, research, and administrative tasks.
-Positions range from five to twelve hours per week and are paid at an hourly rate of $18.75.
+Positions typically range from five to twelve hours per week and are paid at an hourly rate.
 Further information and applications are available in October, at the midpoint of the first semester.

 Two merit-based supplemental fellowships are available to admitted candidates who do not qualify for Indiana in-state tuition but have high school or undergraduate ties to Indiana.
 These fellowships reduce or eliminate the gap between resident and nonresident tuition, and they may be combined with additional scholarships and fellowships offered as part of admission.